praw-dev/praw/docs/pages/writing_a_bot.rst

 request more often than every 2 seconds and it caches every page for 30 seconds.
 This can be modified in :ref:`configuration_files`.

-The problem comes when we run multiple bots / scripts at the same time, PRAW cannot share these settings between programs.
+The problem comes when we run multiple bots / scripts at the same time.
+PRAW cannot share these settings between programs.
 So there will be at least 2 seconds between program A's requests and at least 2 seconds between program B's requests, but combined their requests may come more often than every 2 seconds.
 If you wish to run multiple program at the same time.
-Either combine them into one, ensure from within the programs (such as with message passing) that they don't combined exceed the API guidelines or :ref:`edit the configuration files
+Either combine them into one, ensure from within the programs (such as with message passing) that they don't combined exceed the API guidelines, or :ref:`edit the configuration files
 <configuration_files>` to affect how often a program can send a request.

 All 3 bot problems will be covered more in-depth in a future tutorial.